-I’ve asked them detailed questions about their experience, to learn from them, and then share with you, in my 200+ posts on cancer, and alternative cancer treatment plans, over the years.
+I’ve asked them detailed questions about their experience, to learn from them and then share information with you, in 200+ posts on cancer, and alternative cancer treatment plans, over the years.

 We will all face the cancer issue, in one way or another, in our families and communities.

-She’s been sent home to die, though, now.
+She’s now been sent home to die.
 She’s been given a few months to live.
 How can I help her?